“This is unacceptable!”

 “I picked up your favorite junk food on the way here.
-As much as you love to work here, the food won’t stay warm forever,” Alex said and winked at me.
+As much as you love to work, the food won’t stay warm forever,” Alex said, winking at me.

 “Have a nice evening, you two,” I said.

-I heard Stephany laughing outside and I couldn’t help but smile.
+Stephany’s laugh echoed inside the office, making me smile.
 They were such a lovely couple, and I’m so happy for both of them.
-I’m glad she had Alex by her side when she went through such tough times.
-I wish I had support like that after what had happened to me, but no one made it out alive.
+I’m glad she had Alex by her side during the tough times she went through.
+I wish I had support like her after what had happened to me, but no one made it out alive.

-When the late shift finally arrived to take over, I was almost jumping up and down in my chair.
-Nervous energy made me all excited to finally feel the afternoon sun on my skin and to free my mind from everything.
+When the late shift arrived to take over, I was bouncing up and down in my chair.
+Nervous energy made me all excited to feel the afternoon sun on my skin and to free my mind from everything.

-Luckily, I live in a small bungalow inside the compound.
-It makes my way to work short and convenient.
+Good thing I live in a small bungalow inside the compound.
+It made my way to work short and convenient.
 After I rushed to change into my running clothes, I grabbed my phone and secured it on the strap on my upper arm.
 I turned up the music and started my run.

-I was halfway through my route when I saw a motorcycle in the middle of the road.
+I was halfway through my route when I came across a motorcycle in the middle of the road.
 It was a wonderful black Honda Fireblade.
-I almost caught myself fangirling over it when I remembered vehicles are prohibited inside the compound after a certain time.
-Except for those with special permission, and I very much doubt this motorcycle had one.
+I barely stopped myself fangirling over it, but vehicles are prohibited inside the compound after a certain time, so I had a job to do.

-I quickened my run and looked around, trying to find the owner.
-I pulled my phone out of the strap on my arm and was about to call security when someone exited the bungalow on the left and walked towards me.
+I quickened my steps and scanned the area, trying to find the owner.
+Reaching the motorcycle and still not seeing anyone, I pulled the phone out of the strap on my arm to call security.
+Someone exited the bungalow on the left and walked toward me.
 I lowered my phone and crossed my arms.